Home

 • Ability to send mass email campaigns.

-• The referral program allows career page visitors to refer candidates.
+• Referral program allows career page visitors to refer candidates.

-• Careers page is available in English, Spanish, French, German, Dutch, Portuguese, Bahasa Indonesia, and Thai.
+• Highly customizable careers page available in English, Spanish, French, German, Dutch, Portuguese, Bahasa Indonesia, and Thai.

 • Manatal is quite affordable and offers a 15-day free trial for users to test it out before making commitments.